Spectral viscosity method with generalized Hermite functions for nonlinear conservation laws: Introduction

-Compared to the scheme in \cite{AR}, the schemes in our paper have at least two advantages: \begin{itemize} \item The viscosity term $\e\L_\a u$ stablized the numerical scheme, due to its symmetry and positivity, while the stability of the scheme in \cite{AR} and the scheme with viscosity term $\e\p_x\D_xu$ in our paper are not guaranteed; \item Our schemes can be implemented easily with the help of the scaling factor.
-The better resolution and fewer oscillations are retained with much smaller truncation terms $N$ even without viscosity, see Figure \ref{fig-withoutviscosity}, compared with Fig 6.1-6.3, \cite{AR}. \end{itemize}
+{Nevertheless, compared} to the scheme in \cite{AR}, the schemes in our paper have at least two advantages: \begin{itemize} \item {Our scheme (II) is numerically stable}, due to its symmetry and positivity, while the stability of the scheme in \cite{AR} and {our scheme (I) can not be} guaranteed; \item Our schemes can be implemented {efficiently} with the help of the scaling factor.
+The better resolution and fewer oscillations are retained with much smaller truncation terms $N$ even without viscosity. \end{itemize}

-We provide two alternative schemes to solve the nonlinear conservation laws in $\R$.
-The convergences are guaranteed under some reasonable condtions \eqref{eqn-condition on xu_N} or \eqref{cond-x2v_N}.
-It is hard to tell whether these conditions are weaker or not than the one in \cite{AR}, i.e., $||xu_N||_\infty<C$, independent of $N$, due to the unbounded domain $\R\times(0,T)$.
+{In this paper, we} {shall develop two efficient} schemes to solve the nonlinear conservation laws in $\R$.
+The convergences { of the schemes have been shown} under some reasonable condtions \eqref{eqn-condition on xu_N} or \eqref{cond-x2v_N}.
+It is hard to tell whether these conditions are weaker or {stronger} than the one in \cite{AR}, i.e., $||xu_N||_\infty<C$, independent of $N$, due to the unbounded domain $\R\times(0,T)$.

 The paper is organized as follows.
 In section 2, we give the definition of the generalized Hermite functions and their properties.
-The new Hermite spectral viscosity methods are proposed in section 3.
-The convergences of our schemes have been rigorously shown under some conditions by using the compensated compactness arguments.
-The reasonableness of the conditions have been verified numerically in section 4 for the inviscid Burger's equation.
+The new Hermite spectral viscosity methods are proposed { and their convergences have been rigorously shown} in section 3. {In section 4, the inviscid Burger's equation has been numerically solved by our schemes.} The reasonableness of the conditions { in the convergence theorems} have been verified numerically.